milesroberts-123/slim-sweep-cnn/README.md

 ```

 Now you can activate the enviornments with either snakemake or the CNN software with `mamba activate snakemake` or `mamba activate cnn`, respectively.

+*Note: The snakemake yaml file will also install the snakemake slurm executor so that you can launch snakemake on a slurm cluster.
+If you want to run snakemake on a different system (i.e. kubernetes, aws, another cluster type, etc.) then you should expore the*[snakemake plugin catalog](https://snakemake.github.io/snakemake-plugin-catalog/)

 # Inputs